Home

 • Island - An island of content in a document.

-• MessageLevel - The severity level of a message.
+• MessageLevel - A severity level for a message.

-• MessageRole - The role of a message.
+• MessageRole - A role in a message exchange.

 • ModelParameters - Model selection and inference parameters for generative AI models.